Skarpa Powsińska

-Skarpa Powsińska /pl/; lit.
-'Powsin Escarpment') is a neighbourhood, and a City Information System area, located in Warsaw, Poland, within the district of Ursynów.
-The area includes two single-family neighbourhoods, Janówek and Łęczyca, as well as the Polish Academy of Sciences Botanical Garden – Powsin Centre for Biological Diversity Conservation, and the Powsin Culture Park.
+Skarpa Powsińska (/pl/; lit.
+'Powsin Escarpment') is a neighbourhood, and a City Information System area, in Warsaw, Poland, within the Ursynów district.
+The area includes two single-family neighbourhoods, Janówek and Łęczyca, as well as the Polish Academy of Sciences Botanical Garden and Powsin Centre for Biological Diversity Conservation, and the Powsin Culture Park.
+It also features the Janówek Villa, a historical residence dating to 1913.

 History

-The Janówek Villa, a historical residence in Skarpa Powsińska constructed in 1913.
-Photography made in 2023.
+The Janówek Villa, a historical residence in Skarpa Powsińska, built in 1913.

-In 1913, within current Skarpa Powsińska, then part of the village of Klarysew, was constructed the Janówek Villa.
-From 1928, it was the residence of Fangor family.
+In 1913, the Janówek Villa was constructed within thebcurrent Skarpa Powsińska, then part of the village of Klarysew.
+From 1928, it was the residence of the Fangor family.
 In 1943 artist Wojciech Fangor, created there a ceiling painting titled Pleiades, with mythological and astronomical motives.

-By 1933, within Skarpa Powsińska were located two villages, Janówek and Łęczyca, which were part of the municipality of Jeziorna.
+By 1933, two villages were located within the area, Janówek and Łęczyca, which were part of the municipality of Jeziorna.

-In 1938, the Polski Country Club bought an 50 hectare area in Skarpa Powsińska from count Adam Branicki to build a golf course.
-In the 1940s, during the occupation of Poland in the Second World War, it was turned into farmland.
+In 1938, the Polski Country Club bought a 50-hectare area in Skarpa Powsińska from count Adam Branicki to build a golf course.
+In the 1940s, while under the German occupation during the Second World War, it was turned into farmland.
 In 1947, the land was donated to the city of Warsaw, to establish a recreational area, which became the Powsin Culture Park.
 On 15 May 1951, the area was incorporated into Warsaw.

-In 1974, in Skarpa Powsińska was established the Polish Academy of Sciences Botanical Garden – Powsin Centre for Biological Diversity Conservation, with an area of 40 ha.
-It was developed between 1978 and 1990.
-It also incorporated the Janówek Villa, and its gardens.
+In 1974, the Polish Academy of Sciences Botanical Garden and Powsin Centre for Biological Diversity Conservation was established within Skarpa Powsińska, with an area of 40 ha.
+It was developed between 1978 and 1990, and also incorporated the Janówek Villa, and its gardens.

-In 1996 was established the municipal neighbourhood of Prawdziwka, located between Prawdziwka Street, Muchomora Street, Kabaty Woods, and field near them, which included Łęczyca.
+In 1996, the neighbourhood of Prawdziwka, was established in an area encompassing Łęczyca, between Prawdziwka Street, Muchomora Street, Kabaty Woods, and a field near them.
 It became a subdivision of the municipality of Warsaw-Ursynów, which was replaced by the city district of Ursynów in 2002.
 The neighbourhood status was reconfirmed in 2013.
 It is governed by an elected neighbourhood council.
-In 1998, the district was subdivided into the areas of the City Information System, with one of the becoming Skarpa Powsińska.
+In 1998, Ursynów was subdivided into the areas of the City Information System, with Skarpa Powsińska becoming one of them.